armory/docs/content/en/docs/installation/minnaker.md

 linkTitle: Minnaker
 weight: 4
 description: >
-  Install Spinnaker or the Armory Enterprise Platform for Spinnaker in a lightweight Kubernetes environment using an all-in-one, open source command line script.
+  Install Spinnaker or the Armory Enterprise Platform for Spinnaker in a lightweight Kubernetes environment using the all-in-one, open source command line tool called Minnaker.
 ---

 ## Overview of Minnaker